esilver0/CATT/sslstrip-experiment.md

+When you visit a website that supports HTTPS, the site can be set up to redirect all traffic to the HTTPS version of the site.
+When there is an SSLstrip attack and we visit such a site, we will receive an HTTP version of the site.

+Not all websites support HSTS.
+It is an opt-in protocol that requires proper configuration.
+First, the website has to support HTTPS.
+Second, the website has to include [HSTS response headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security).

 ## Results

 In this experiment, an attacker is able to use SSLstrip to switch the normally encrypted-HTTPS traffic to unencrypted-HTTP traffic allowing the attacker to see all the contents of the communications between a client and the sites it accesses.

-When you visit a website that supports HTTPS, the site can be set up to redirect all traffic to the HTTPS version of the site.
-When there is an SSLstrip attack and we visit such a site, we will receive an HTTP version of the site.
 The following is an example of when there is an SSLstrip attack and we visit http://ny.gov.
 We are able to see that we are served an HTTP version of the site.
 Check the upper-left corner in the address bar and you should not see an HTTPS indicator.
 The terminal is run on the attacker node and displays the captured HTTP content between the client and the site.
 There is a lot of content including the HTML of the webpage.

 **I have a recording**